Russell Wilson, Ciara to donate 1 million meals to help Seattle food banks amid coronavirus outbreak

-In a one-minute video posted to Twitter Tuesday night, Seahawks quarterback Russell Wilson announced that he and his wife, entertainer Ciara, will donate one million meals to local food banks through the Feeding America nationwide network to help those suffering due to the novel coronavirus outbreak.
+In a one-minute video posted to Twitter on Tuesday night, Seahawks quarterback Russell Wilson announced that he and his wife, entertainer Ciara, will donate 1 million meals to Food Lifeline through the Feeding America nationwide network to help those suffering due to the novel coronavirus outbreak.

-In a tone fittingly more somber than his usual enthusiasm, Wilson noted that the outbreak is “changing the world second by second, minute by minute” and noted all the friends the couple knows who are losing jobs or encountering other issues at places they have deep associations with such as Alaska Airlines, the Seattle Sounders soccer team and Seattle Children’s hospital.
+In a tone fittingly more somber than his usual enthusiasm, Wilson noted that the outbreak is “changing the world second by second, minute by minute.”
+He noted all the friends the couple knows who are losing jobs or encountering other issues at places they have deep associations with, such as Alaska Airlines, the Sounders and Seattle Children’s hospital.

-After pledging to donate one million meals, Wilson and Ciara then encouraged those watching to also help by making donations of their own (which can be done here).
+After pledging to donate 1 million meals, Wilson and Ciara then encouraged those watching to also help by making donations of their own (which can be done here).

-“Together we will conquer this tough time we are going through,” Ciara said, to which Wilson added “we will.”
+“Together we will conquer this tough time we are going through,” Ciara said, to which Wilson added, “We will.”

 On its website, Feeding America states that it “secures and distributes 4.3 billion meals each year through food pantries and meal programs throughout the United States and leads the nation to engage in the fight against hunger.”